Gunfire in Guinea-Bissau capital prompts coup fears | DW | 01.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

+Heavily-armed men surrounded the Palace of Government, where President Umaro Sissoco Embalo and Prime Minister Nuno Gomes Nabiam were believed to have gone to attend a cabinet meeting.

+People were seen fleeing the area on the edge of Bissau, near the airport.
+Local markets were closed and banks shut their doors, while military vehicles laden with troops drove through the streets.

-Guinea-Bissau has already seen four coup d'etats and more than a dozen attempted coups since achieving independence from Portugal in 1974.
+Guinea-Bissau has seen four coup d'etats and more than a dozen attempted coups since independence from Portugal in 1974.

-President Umaro Cissoko Embalo, a former army general, was believed to be inside the Government Palace at the time of the attack.

 The state broadcaster has reported that the shooting had damaged the building and that "invaders'' were holding officials hostage.

-Portugal's foreign affairs minister said Embalo was at his official residence, but it was not clear if an attack on the government was over.
+Portugal's foreign affairs minister said Embalo was at his official residence, but it was not clear if the attack was over.

+A Twitter post from an unverified account under Embalo's name, as well as his official Facebook page, were updated later on Tuesday to say that he was alright and that the situation is under control.

-Regional bloc ECOWAS as well as the African Union issued fast rebukes of the military.
+The regional bloc ECOWAS and the African Union issued fast rebukes of the military.

 "The President of the African Union Commission, Moussa Faki Mahamat, is following with grave concern the situation in Guinea-Bissau, consisting of an attempted coup against the country's government," the AU said in a statement.